- ORDER: Columbiformes

 - In the early 1980s, the singer Stevie Nicks introduced millions of Americans to the White-winged Dove with her song “Edge of Seventeen,” which hit #11 on the Billboard charts.

 - The oldest White-winged Dove on record was at least 21 years and 9 months old.
-It was banded in Arizona and later recovered in Mexico.
+It was banded in Arizona in 1958 and recovered in Mexico in 1980.